loader image

 Special Professional Staff, McMaster Children’s Hospital

-• Paul Franks, PhD
+• Liisa Galea, PhD

-Professor, Department of Psychology, Dalhousie University
+Affiliate professor, Department of Psychology, University of British Columbia

 • Charles Nelson, PhD

-Professor of Education, Harvard Graduate School of Education
+Professor of education, Harvard Graduate School of Education

 Richard David Scott Chair in Pediatric Developmental Medicine Research, Boston Children’s Hospital

-• As of March 2023
+• As of March 2025

-• WCHRI operations
+• WCHRI

 • Todd Alexander